KumarGudu/College-Management-php-project/README.md

 # College-Management-php-project

-## A college management system build with PHP
+## A college management system built with PHP